javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 But such a merge in this case is just wrong, hence the error.
 This can happen in other situations as well.
 ````

-To prevent such errors, we recommend putting semicolons between statements even if they are separated by newlines.
-This rule is widely adopted by the community.
+To prevent such errors, we recommend putting semicolons between statements, even if they are separated by newlines.

 Let's note once again -- *it is possible* to leave out semicolons most of the time.
-But it's safer -- especially for a beginner -- to use them.
+But it's safer, especially for a beginner, to use them.

 ## Comments